ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > - How generally does your "unembedding" technique for HOAS-style wrappers of a deeply embedded DSL work?
 It works for your examples, but can you give any guarantees about the applicability of the technique?
 What are its limitations?

-The key driver of the technique is the `Prefix` relation that checks whether the context is a prefix of another and this is done automatically using the instance search.
-This bit is solid, and for the DSLs with de Bruijn variables, this works very well.
-You'd have to define wrappers for all the binders within your DSL, but this is straight-forward.
+The key driver for the technique is the `Prefix` relation that automates checking whether one context is a prefix of another one using instance search.
+This bit is solid, and for intrinsically-typed DSLs with de Bruijn variables, this works very well.
+One has to define wrappers for all the binders within the DSL, but this is straight-forward.

-The limitation of all techniques that are based on instance search is a bad complexity of instant search implementation.
-When many things turn into instances, instance search may have to traverse very large search spaces (e.g. evaluating a large data structure of a constant size, and so on).
-However, this is not a problem related to DSL wrappers, as we rarely define a very large number of local variables, we can typically split a big expression into subexpressions and check them locally, as we do with primitives in our CNN definition.
+The limitation of all techniques that are based on instance search has to do with bad complexity of instant search implementation.
+When many things become instances, instance search may have to traverse very large search spaces (e.g. evaluating a large data structure of a constant size, and so on).
+However, this is a general concern rather than a practical problem related to DSL wrappers.

 > - How does your "unembedding" technique relate to the technique from
 > Atkey, Robert, Sam Lindley, and Jeremy Yallop.
 "Unembedding domain-specific languages."
 Proceedings of the 2nd ACM SIGPLAN symposium on Haskell.
 2009.